DanielMevs/Dates-and-Time-in-Python/README.md

 ## Installations
 You need a version of Python3.7 or above.
 I am currently using Python 3.9 as it is the most updated version as of mid March 2021.
 I had Python 3.6 installed and the .fromisoformat() method from datetime did not work.
 This is because I needed a later version of Python.
 All Python installations come with pip, a package manager, which will discussed further in this document.
-On Ubuntu/Linux, to [uninstall outdated versions of Python](https://stackoverflow.com/questions/48899604/how-to-uninstall-python-in-ubuntu-completely-and-reinstalling-it):
+On Ubuntu/Linux, to [uninstall](https://stackoverflow.com/questions/48899604/how-to-uninstall-python-in-ubuntu-completely-and-reinstalling-it) outdated versions of Python.:

 ```
  - sudo rm -rf /usr/bin/python2.x as well as python3.x